 Current law requires that most private plans include coverage of all FDA-approved contraceptive methods for women at no additional cost.
 Research has found that the requirement has had a large impact in a short amount of time.
-For example, in the first two years that the policy was in effect, the share of women with any out of pocket spending on oral contraceptives fell sharply to just 3.6% of women with employer-sponsored insurance (Figure 8).
+For example, in the first two years that the policy was in effect, the share of women with any out of pocket spending on oral contraceptives fell sharply to just 3.0% of women with employer-sponsored insurance (Figure 7).
 Similar effects have been documented for other contraceptives, including IUDs.
-17

-The AHCA does not specifically address the contraceptive coverage requirement.

-However, President Trump and Secretary Price have expressed support for advancing "religious freedom," and this provision has been at the heart of two cases that have reached the Supreme Court where employers have claimed that the requirement violates their religious beliefs.
+The AHCA bill does not specifically address the contraceptive coverage requirement.
+However, President Trump and Secretary Price have expressed support for advancing "religious freedom," 19 and this provision has been at the heart of two cases that have reached the Supreme Court where employers have claimed that the requirement violates their religious beliefs.
 The contraceptive coverage requirement was implemented through a series of agency regulations that included contraception in the package of women's preventive services, defined the religious exemption and accommodation available to houses of worship and faith-based nonprofits respectively, and clarified that plans must cover 18 contraceptive methods.
 Since these requirements are in regulations, the Trump Administration can issue new regulations and guidance to permit employers and insurers to cover fewer methods, or to exempt more employers with religious objections without the need for congressional action.
+President Trump's Executive Order Promoting Free Speech and Religious Liberty specifically calls on the Secretaries of Labor, Treasury, and Health and Human Services to amend regulations to protect conscience-based objections to the ACA's preventive-care mandate.
+The goal of this is to exempt any employer with a religious or moral objection from the contraceptive coverage requirement, even though current regulations already relieve employers from paying for such coverage while assuring that women have coverage for contraceptives.

 If the federal requirement is eliminated or scaled back, the scope of contraceptive coverage would again be shaped by employers, insurance plans, and state policy.
 More than half (28) of states have laws requiring plans in their states to cover contraceptives, but these are more limited than the ACA.
-Only five of the 28 states require coverage of the full range of contraceptives without cost sharing, but even these state-level mandates do not apply to self-funded plans, which cover most insured workers.
+Only five of the 28 states require coverage of the full range of contraceptives without cost sharing, but these state-level mandates do not apply to self-funded plans, which cover most insured workers.

-10. Pregnancy-Related Care
+10. PREGNANCY-RELATED CARE

 Today, pregnant and postpartum women have a greater range of protections and benefits than they did prior to the ACA.
 These range from mandatory maternity and newborn coverage, to no-cost prenatal screening, and breastfeeding supports.
+The AHCA would allow states to define the Essential Health Benefits requirements with a waiver, potentially excluding coverage for maternity care.